cloudant-labs/cloudant-introduction-course/Part 14 - Replication.md

 ---

-PouchDB is commonly used to create _offline first_ apps which collect data even when not connected to the interent and then write data to Cloudant when they come back online, giving their users an _always on_ service.
+PouchDB is commonly used to create _offline first_ apps which collect data even when not connected to the internet and then write data to Cloudant when they come back online, giving their users an _always on_ service.

 ![](slides/Slide106.png)